Ankitaa-2906/Sharma-tent-house-/PLAN.md

 Inventory items are connected to returns and damages because damaged or missing items affect the available stock of that item.

 The booking system depends on inventory availability.
 Before confirming a booking, the program checks whether enough quantity of each item is available for the selected dates.

+Bookings connect to payment records, damage charges, and late-return charges.
+The system derives the current outstanding balance from these related records instead of storing a mutable remaining_amount field.

 ### 4. file structure